.jpg)

 The Luxor Temple: built by famed pharaohs and dedicated to the sun god Amun Re.

 Preparing for the fly.
-In every baloon's basket was around 25 people.
+Every baloon's basket accomodated around 25 people.

 The Valley of the kings view.